Investing 1015 Mins Read

 If you have read till here, you might be wondering if it still even makes sense to invest in these names.
 And this is where it gets interesting.
 Brand strength is determined by variables that go well beyond revenue and earnings.
 Take Wal-Mart for instance.
 For years now, consulting companies have been calling its death; predicting when it will lose to online giants like Amazon.
 Wal-Mart has been fighting its own battles – it’s online adventure is not going as well as it had hoped, and footfalls in a digital world have been dropping off slowly, but surely.
 In spite of these challenges, the retailer has raked in Q1-2019 earnings of $514.4 billion, whereas Amazon reported Q1 profits of $60 billion.

-The brands that survive the market’s trials and travails are the ones that have a strong consumer-centric philosophy, and strive to maintain a positive connection with their clientele.
+The brands that survive the market’s trials and travails are the ones that have a strong consumer-centric philosophy and strive to maintain a positive connection with their clientele.
 Here’s an interesting article from the Forbes in which Taylor Greene (from the VC firm ‘Collaborative Fund’) talks about Baby Boomers focussed more on buying value, while millennials and Gen Z are aware of brand values and choose a brand to invest in because it represents a belief or value system that they are part of.

 Creating a Portfolio of Brands

-When markets get turbulent, more often not, quality businesses tend to provide stability to the portfolio and the drawdown on these stocks are also significantly lesser.
+When markets get turbulent, more often not, quality businesses tend to provide stability to the portfolio and the drawdown on these stocks is also significantly lesser.
 They also tend to take advantage of tough market conditions to make acquisitions of financially weaker competitors.
 So, if you are looking to invest in the big brands of today, look for the following:

 1. Consistent Performance: